xunker/multi_zip/README.md

   * archive/zip
   * zipruby

-If no usable backends are loaded a `MultiZip::NoSupportedBackendError` will be raised for any operation.
+If no usable gems are found, it will then look for Info `zip` and `unzip` programs in your path and will try to use those instead of a gem.
+If no compatible gems or programs can be found, a `MultiZip::NoSupportedBackendError` exception will be raised for any operation.

 If you have multiple gems available and want to choose your backend, you can do that in the initializer: